 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 A child with an extracranial, extragonadal germ cell tumor may experience the following symptoms and signs.
 Sometimes, children with this type of tumor do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not a germ cell tumor.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.

 - Pain in the affected area